Anjin-Byte/fragile-canvas/CONTRIBUTING.md

 3. Make sure `make test` passes and the web build is clean (`cd web && npm run build`).
 4. For UI changes, a screenshot or short clip helps a lot.

 Not sure where to start?
-The [roadmap](README.md#roadmap) lists open areas — breakpoint enforcement, the two failing Blargg timing tests (`halt_bug`, `interrupt_time`), the PPU tile/OAM views, and save states are all good first issues.
+A few open areas: breakpoint enforcement, the two failing Blargg timing tests (`halt_bug`, `interrupt_time`), the PPU tile/OAM views, and save states.